AI-generated

 Doctrines

-• Fruit of the Poisonous Tree — Evidence obtained in violation of the constitutional prohibition against unreasonable searches and seizures is inadmissible for any purpose in any proceeding, as the illegality of the search taints the evidence obtained.
+• Fruit of the Poisonous Tree — Evidence obtained from an illegal warrantless search is inadmissible for any purpose in any proceeding under Article III, Section 3(2) of the 1987 Constitution.

 Key Excerpts